By Christina Panayiotou

 K. Treppides & Co Ltd

-K. Treppides & Co Ltd is the largest independent consulting company in Cyprus with an established international presence and offices in Great Britain and Malta.
-Today the company employs approximately 200 professionals.
-It offers a full range of consulting, tax, accounting services to groups, companies and investors operating internationally in a variety of financial and business sectors.
-The Company, which started its operations in 1985, has 36 years of expertise and an elite team of experienced executives who can guide and assist investors and businesses during the establishment process and subsequent investment activity in Cyprus and internationally.
+K. Treppides & Co Ltd is the largest independent consulting firm in Cyprus with an established international presence and offices in Cyprus, United Kingdom, and Malta.
+The Company was established in 1985 and employs approximately 200 professionals.
+A full range of consulting, assurance, tax, accounting, and fund services are provided to groups, companies and investors operating internationally in a wide range of financial and business sectors.
+The Company has decades of proven track record of delivering high-quality services and solutions to our clients and through this experience, investors and businesses are guided and assisted during the establishment process and subsequent investment activity in Cyprus and internationally.

 Nicosia: Treppides Tower, Kafkasou 9, Aglantzia, CY 2112, Nicosia, Cyprus

 Limassol: Andrea Kariolou 38, Ayios Athanasios, CY 4102, Limassol Cyprus

 London: 7 Milner Street, London SW3 2QA